 Since LOCA is built upon NOX, using LOCA is quite similar to using NOX and an understanding of how to use NOX is a prerequisite for using LOCA.
 See NOX User Information for a description of how to use NOX.
 Here we will discuss the additional steps required to use LOCA.

 LOCA is part of NOX, so by downloading NOX you have LOCA.
+Note that LOCA is dependent on some Trilinos packages (namely Teuchos), and greatly benefits from others (in particular, Anasazi).
+Therefore LOCA can only be configured and built inside of Trilinos.
 To enable LOCA during configuration and compilation, supply the --enable-loca configuration option.
 LOCA LAPACK and Epetra support and examples are automatically enabled if they are enabled in NOX (see NOX Configuration Options).
-Typing "make" and "make install" in the top-level NOX directory then compile and install LOCA as well as NOX.
+In addition, Trilinos must be configured with --enable-teuchos, and if LAPACK support is enabled, --enable-teuchos-complex.
+LOCA is capable of using the Anasazi eigensolver to compute eigenvalues/eigenvectors at each continuation step, and this can be enabled by adding the --enable-anasazi and --with-loca-anasazi configure flags.
+See NOX Configuration Options for other available configure options.
+Typing "make" and "make install" in the top-level NOX directory will then compile and install LOCA as well as NOX.

 See LOCA Class Overview for a description of the LOCA AbstractGroup class hierarchy used to supply interfaces for various parameter continuation and bifurcation tracking algorithms.
 These AbstractGroups extended the interface supplied by the NOX::Abstract::Group to provided the functionality needed for continuation and bifurcation tracking, and to use LOCA, concrete implementations of these interfaces must be provided.